Levi Bellfield

-Levi Bellfield (born Levi Rabbetts; 17 May 1968) is an English serial killer and sex offender.
+Levi Bellfield (born 17 May 1968) is a British serial killer and sex offender.
 He was found guilty on 25 February 2008 of the murders of Marsha McDonnell in 2003 and Amélie Delagrange in 2004, and the attempted murder of Kate Sheedy in 2004, and sentenced to life imprisonment.
 On 23 June 2011, Bellfield was further found guilty of the murder of Milly Dowler in 2002.

 In both cases, the judges imposed a whole life order, meaning that Bellfield will serve the sentence without the possibility of parole.
 He is the first prisoner to receive two whole life orders.

 Biography

 Bellfield was born Levi Rabbetts on 17 May 1968 at the West Middlesex Hospital, Isleworth, Greater London, to Jean Rabbetts and Joseph Bellfield; he is of Romani descent.
 When Bellfield was 10 years old, his father died from leukaemia.
 Bellfield and his siblings, two brothers and two sisters, were brought up on a Southwest London council estate.
 He attended Forge Lane Junior School, Rectory Secondary School then Feltham Comprehensive.

 Bellfield fathered eleven children with five different women, the three youngest with his most recent girlfriend, Emma Mills.
 In May 2022, the Ministry of Justice confirmed that Bellfield was engaged and had applied to marry while in prison.
 He proposed to a woman who had started writing to him two years previously, before becoming a visitor on a regular basis.
 Bellfield would need the permission of the governor at HM Prison Frankland.
 In June 2023, it was announced that Bellfield had converted to Islam and taken the name Yusuf Rahim.